interactiveimmersivehq/Introduction-to-touchdesigner/User_Interface/2-1-Parameter-Window.md

 4. Comment: display and edit Operator comments

-5. Copied Parameters: displays parameters copied via the right click menu
+5. Copied Values: displays parameter values copied via the right click menu

 6. Language: choose whether the Operator will use Python or tscript as its scripting language